ExodusMovement/haraka/README.md

-  clamp?: bool, // default = false, prevent animations from exceeding their ranges keys?: number[], // can be used with custom drivers to define custom state keys/indices initialState?: number, // default = 0 style?: object, // the style of the behavior view, default = {}, AnimatedViewStyle (see React Native docs)
+  clamp?: bool, // default = false, prevent animations from exceeding their ranges keys?: number[], // can be used with custom drivers to define custom state keys/indices initialState?: number, // default = 0 style?: object, // style of the behavior view, default = {}, AnimatedViewStyle (see React Native docs)
   // animation presets (they populate `state` prop which will be ignored): faded?: bool, // default = false, see below for available presets
   // layout presets (they populate `style` prop):